 2015 IF OF HELIX IS 3.46 (Calculated by the above IF formula)

-Q) Can you Provide Indexing Details of the Helix ?
+Q) Can you Provide Indexing Details of the Helix?

-Helix is indexed with ISI Thomson Reuters, Web of Science, Google Scholar, INSPEC, Engineering Index (EI), Emerging Sources Citation Index (ESCI) and many other national and international libraries.
+Helix is indexed by ISI Thomson Reuters, Web of Science, Google Scholar, INSPEC, Engineering Index (EI), Emerging Sources Citation Index (ESCI) and many other national and international libraries.
 Only 10-12% journals are listed with ESCI every year.

 Q) Is it a Peer Reviewed Journal?

 A) Yes, It is.
 Papers are reviewed on the basis that they do not contain plagiarized material and have not been submitted to any other conference/journal at the same time (double submission).
-Helix adopts the double blind review process of the submitted papers.
+Helix adopts the double-blind review process of the submitted papers.

 Length of the review process varies between papers, and many factors affect the time it takes to review a paper.
-The time it takes for an associate editor to be assigned, and for available, qualified reviewers to be located, depends on the complexity and the type of material submitted for review.
-Each publication makes a concerted effort to keep the review time to a minimum that is consistent with keeping the publications reputation for quality and integrity.
-Each submission placed into review is sent to at least two reviewers.You must indicate the reason for requesting or excluding reviewers during the submission process if any.
+The time it takes for an associate editor to be assigned, and for available, qualified reviewers to be located depends on the complexity and the type of material submitted for review.
+Each publication makes a concerted effort to keep the review time to a minimum that is consistent with keeping the publication’s reputation for quality and integrity.
+Each submission placed into the review is sent to at least two reviewers.You must indicate the reason for requesting or excluding reviewers during the submission process if any.